 Lavender Essential Oil

 Lavender essential oil is extracted from a beautiful, colorful, and sweet-smelling plant named Lavandula angustifolia originated from the Mediterranean regions of Europe, Africa, and India.
-It has a long history of use in ancient cultures and communities of Europe.
-The Greeks and Romans have used lavender plants for beautifying, spiritual and healing purposes.
-They would keep lavender plants under the pillows for promoting restful sleep and used them for scenting religious places.
-Lavender essential oil is yet to lose its popularity in modern times.
 Today, it is a popular aromatherapy oil which offers many mood-uplifting benefits.
-In cosmetics and natural skin care recipes, lavender oil is used for soothing acne-prone skin, calming inflamed and troubled skin, and for brightening the complexion.
+In cosmetics and natural skincare recipes, lavender oil is used for soothing acne-prone skin, calming inflamed and troubled skin, and for brightening the complexion.

 Frankincense Essential Oil

-Frankincense essential oil is derived for Boswellia carterii plant native to Africa and Arabian Peninsula.
-Historically, frankincense plant has held a sacred spiritual and religious value in many cultures.
-It was burned in religious places as a symbol of purity because it exuded a white smoke.
+Frankincense essential oil is derived from Boswellia carterii plants native to Africa and the Arabian Peninsula.
+Historically, frankincense plants have held a sacred spiritual and religious value in many cultures.
+It was burned in holy places as a symbol of purity because it exuded a white smoke.
 It had even earned a nickname of "pure incense" because of its purifying qualities and powerful scent.
 It is also believed that the ancient Egyptians had used it for mummification procedures.
-Even today, some Indians, Euthopina and Somalian communities use frankincense plant for scenting their houses and religious places.
+Some Indians, Euthopina and Somalian communities, use frankincense plants for scenting their houses and religious places.
 They believe that frankincense would bring good health, success, and prosperity.

 In its chemical composition, frankincense essential oil contains limonene, pinene, borneol, myrcene, and farnesol compounds.
 These compounds have purifying, soothing, and therapeutic properties.
 Frankincense essential oil has an earthy, spicy, and woody scent that creates a calming atmosphere in the surroundings.
-Its scent has a soothing, relaxing, and comforting impact on the mind, which helps with reducing stressful feelings.
-You can put a few drops of frankincense essential oil onto your fingertips and apply it under your feet for relaxation and soothing mental fatigue.
+You can put a few drops of frankincense essential oil onto your fingertips and apply it under your feet to relax and soothe mental fatigue.
 In aromatherapy massage, frankincense oil is known for easing physical discomfort, calming muscular pain, and soothing aching joints.